 Amateur web designers tend to cram everything on limited spaces when they design a website.
 The result is often a noisy website that looks confusing or distracting.

 The lack of negative or unused spaces can give off a loaded appearance.
 When a website looks too chatty, visitors tend to skip it.

 As a wise and forward-looking entrepreneur, invest in negative space as much as you can.
 Far from being a ‘waste of space,” negative spaces emphasise important elements on your site, making them stand out.
 Moreover, because visitors can easily see Call to Action buttons, they will find easier to browse from one page to another.

-To increase the white space on your website, break up blocks of text into shorter paragraphs, useasnts and bullet points where appropriate, and use media such as images to break up your text.
+To increase the white space on your website, break up blocks of text into shorter paragraphs, use bullet points where appropriate, and insert media such as images to break up your text.